johannes-wolf/rpnspire/README.md

 </p>

-As I really liked the rpn application for the TI-89 but could not find a usable RPN implementation for the TI nSpire, I've created rpnSpire, a powerful RPN implementation with many features such as searchable menus, autocompletion, an application framework in lua and many many more.
+As I really liked the rpn application for the TI-89 but could not find a usable RPN implementation for the TI nSpire, I've created rpnSpire, a powerful RPN implementation with many features such as searchable menus, autocompletion, an application framework in lua, a matrix editor, and many more.

 ## Install